mharen/mharen.github.io/blog/2009/2009-07-baby-scale-hack.md

 ![IMG_5487%5B15%5D.jpg](IMG_5487%5B15%5D.jpg)</a>

-I can’t actually verify her real weight (thus this ridiculous contraption!) but my tests with the cans give me confidence that her weight is damn close to 2 x 3lb-2.65oz; or <strong>6 pounds 5 ounces</strong>.
+I can’t actually verify her real weight (thus this ridiculous contraption!) but my tests with the cans give me confidence that her weight is damn close to 2 x 3lb-2.65oz; or **6 pounds 5 ounces**.

 ---